Our Chiropractic office near Austin is available for chiropractic adjustments.

 Chiropractic adjustments often require several appointments, depending on the condition and severity of symptoms.
 The first appointment focuses on consultation and an initial exam, in which Dr. Brian Clark explores the potential causes of your symptoms and determines if chiropractic care is right for you.

-During Your Consultation with Dr. Brian
+During Your Consultation with Dr. Clark

 During the consultation, Dr. Clark may recommend x-rays that reveal the internal structure and alignment of your spine.
 X-rays can also help Dr. Clark look for underlying disorders and diseases of the spine, such as spinal deterioration, disc disorders, arthritis of the spine, spinal curvature, bone spurs, and other conditions that respond to chiropractic care.